Back to blog

 Tip 1: Keep Your Availability Up to Date

-This one sounds simple, but it makes a big difference than you might think.
+This one sounds simple, but it makes more of a difference than you might think.
 When your availability is accurate, we can match you with the right shifts at the right time and you're far more likely to be considered for opportunities that genuinely work for you.

 Tick green where you're available, mark red where you're not, and make sure you're not leaving any blank spaces.
 Blanks can mean missed opportunities, so keeping this up to date is one of the best habits you can build.